Reuben’s Realization

 Nowadays, however, the tarotist wasn’t as interested in the monotony of work.
 Yes, this was his passion, but ever since his fight with Erryd, the things the shadow had said to him, although hurtful, were true.
 He threw himself into his work day in and day out.
 He knew he needed to make a change.
 Now that everything with Ryder had seemed to settle, Reuben knew that his focus should shift.
 He hadn’t been there for Ryder nearly as much as he should have been.
 His heart ached for what Ryder must have gone through.
 Especially that he had gone through it all alone.
 And what kind of guardian was he to not even realize that his charge wasn’t really his charge?
 It was all an illusion.
 Erryd.
 Ryder.
 It was all a large confusing mess, but something he couldn’t ignore.
 Erryd was right, and Reuben knew it.

 That night, after Reuben closed up the shop, he made his way back into the house.
 The place was dark and everyone had no doubt gone to bed.
 Reuben sat in the darkness of his living room with a cup of tea, dwelling on the days events.
 After what seemed to be an hour of sitting there sipping tea, he had an idea.
 An apprentice.
 He would hire an apprentice to help care for his shop!
-He could then have more time to spend with Ryder and Evan, and shift his focus from work to his family.
+He could then have more time to spend with Ryder, Evan, and possibly care for another—shifting his focus from work to his family.
 A smile grew upon his face as he had the idea.
 He took his, now empty, cup to the kitchen and placed it ever-so-delicately down in the stainless steel sink.

 Reuben retired to the bedroom, only to find Evan playing a video game on the television.
 “Oh, you’re still awake,” he said, taking off his shirt and tossing it into the hamper.